Gill Sans: Early competitors

-The Sheffield type foundry Stephenson Blake rapidly released a commercial competitor named Granby, influenced by Gill Sans, Johnston and Futura.
-Granby was a large family with condensed and inline styles; it has a diamond-dot design like Johnston.
+In 1930, the Sheffield type foundry Stephenson Blake released Granby, a commercial competitor influenced by Gill Sans, Johnston and Futura.
+It was a large family with condensed and inline styles, and a diamond-dot design like Johnston.
 It also included a "Granby Elephant" weight influenced by Gill Kayo.

 Another similar but more eccentric design was created by Johnston's student Harold Curwen for the use of his family company, the Curwen Press of Plaistow.
-Named "Curwen Sans" or "Curwen Modern", it has many similarities to Johnston also, and was occasionally used by London Transport in work printed by the Curwen Press.
+Named "Curwen Sans" or "Curwen Modern", it has many similarities to Johnston as well, and was occasionally used by London Transport in work printed by the Curwen Press.
 Curwen described it as based on his time studying with Johnston in the 1900s, although it was not cut into metal until 1928, around the same time as Gill Sans was released, with a lower-case similar to that of Kabel.
 A digitisation by K-Type was released in 2018.

-Several intended Gill Sans competitors were developed during the period of its popularity but ultimately did not see mass release.
-Jan Tschichold, who would later make extensive use of Gill Sans while designing books for Penguin, created a similar design for an early phototypesetting machine, which was at the time little-used but also since digitised.
-During the 1930s Dutch type designer Jan van Krimpen, also a friend of Morison's, worked on a superfamily named Romulus, with serif and humanist sans-serif companion: the sans-serif, with a low x-height, never progressed beyond test proofs.
-As described above, Linotype began work in 1955 on a Gill Sans competitor, intended to be named 'Magnus'.
-Designed by the German type designer Hermann Zapf with input from British Linotype manager Walter Tracy, the design was ultimately abandoned by 1963 for reasons of lack of manufacturing capacity and changing tastes, although it too reached test proofs.
+Several intended Gill Sans competitors were developed during the period of its popularity, but ultimately did not see mass release.
+Jan Tschichold, who would later make extensive use of Gill Sans while designing books for Penguin, created a similar design for an early phototypesetting machine, which was at the time seldom used but also since digitised.
+During the 1930s, Dutch type designer Jan van Krimpen, also a friend of Morison's, designed Romulus, a superfamilywith serif and humanist sans-serif companion: the sans-serif, with a low x-height, never progressed beyond test proofs.
+As mentioned above, Linotype began work in 1955 on a Gill Sans competitor, intended to be named "Magnus".
+Designed by German type designer Hermann Zapf with input from British Linotype manager Walter Tracy, the design was ultimately abandoned by 1963 due to lack of manufacturing capacity and changing tastes, although it too reached test proofs.

 Besides similar fonts, many signs and objects made in Britain during the period of Gill Sans' dominance, such as the Keep Calm and Carry On poster, received hand-painted or custom lettering similar to Gill Sans.
-Fighter Command during the war used a standard set of letters similar to it.
-Matthew Carter, later a prominent font designer, recalled in 2005 that when his mother cut linoleum block letters for him to play with during the Blitz they were based on it.
+During the war, Fighter Command used a standard set of letters similar to it.
+Matthew Carter, later a prominent font designer, recalled in 2005 that his mother cut linoleum block letters based on it for him to play with.
 Another little-known follower was the NEN 3225 standard lettering, a project by the Dutch Standards Institute to create a set of standardised lettering for public use in the Netherlands, comprising a sans-serif similar to Gill Sans and a companion serif font drawn by Jan van Krimpen.
-The project was begun in 1944 but not published until 1963, and ultimately did not become popular.
+The project was begun in 1944, but was not published until 1963, and ultimately did not become popular.